 (Speedify was the fastest of all because it uses software to merge two independent internet connections, e.g. cable broadband and cellular data.
 But it can't work its magic if only one connection is available.
 It's so different from other VPN services that we're ranking it separately.)

 The average download speed when connected to Hotspot Shield was 111.8 Mbps — a decline of 35 percent from the baseline.
 Uploads averaged 29.3 Mbps — 13 percent slower than the baseline.
 Both of those scores are right behind those from Windscribe, our top placer.

 If you're fine with Hotspot Shield's free service tier showing you extra ads, and the privacy allegations don't concern you, then go right ahead and use this VPN service.
-Better yet, use both Hotspot Shield's free offering and Windscribe's similarly generous counterpart, and you'll have 25GB per month of free VPN data to play with.
+Better yet, use both Hotspot Shield's free offering and Windscribe's similarly generous counterpart, and you'll have 25GB per month of free data to play with.